Xemiru/Boxboy/README.md

 # Menu Animations

 Instead of animating buttons, you can animate the menu itself.
-Menu animations can be applied through the `AnimatedMenuUtility` class, in the same way that the `MenuPattern` class is utilized.
+Menu animations can be applied through the `AnimatedMenuPattern` class, in the same way that the `MenuPattern` class is utilized.
 Patterns are given as frames instead, functioning similarly to when they're used with `MenuPattern`s with an additional frame length parameter provided in milliseconds.

 ```java
 Menu myMenu = Boxboy.get().createMenu(3, Text.of("title"));